Abdulmuiz44/Tradia/TRADIA_AI_README.md

 ## Features

-- **Conversational AI**: Chat with OpenAI GPT models about your trading performance
+- **Conversational AI**: Chat with Mistral AI models about your trading performance
 - **Context-Aware Responses**: AI analyzes attached trades and account summary for personalized advice
 - **Trade Attachment**: Drag-and-drop trades from the right panel to include in conversations
 - **Real-time Streaming**: Responses stream in real-time for better UX